jo-hooton/shopping-cart/README.md

 - Uses **Turbo Streams & Turbo Frames** for **instant UI updates**.
 - **Stimulus.js handles dynamic elements** like the discount slider & cart quantity buttons.
 - The **cart persists in the session**, so users don't lose their cart on refresh.

+---

+## 🚀 Future Improvements

+- **Persist cart discount in the database** so it does not reset when cart items are added or updated.
+- **Add images to products** for a better user experience.
+- **Improve mobile responsiveness** to enhance usability on smaller screens.
+- **Add user authentication** so different users can have separate carts.
+- **Implement order history** tracking to allow users to view past purchases.
+- **Enhance checkout process** by integrating a payment gateway (e.g., Stripe, PayPal).